Quitting Alcohol Use Can Reduce Cancer Risk

 Many people are aware that heavy alcohol use can cause health problems such as cirrhosis of the liver, hepatitis, high blood pressure, heart disease and stroke, but many are not aware that alcohol can also increase a your of developing cancer.
 Alcohol use has been linked to an increased risk of several types of cancer, including cancers of the mouth, throat (pharynx), voice box (larynx), esophagus (swallowing tube), liver, breast (in women), colon and rectum.
 The risk for each of these cancers increases with the amount of alcohol consumed over time, regardless of the type of drink; beer, wine, or liquor (distilled spirits).

-Heavy drinkers have 10-15 times higher risk of developing these cancers than those who do not drink.
-However, the overall risk increases after just 1 drink a day for women or 2 for men.
+The risk varies for each type of cancer and is influenced by how much you are drinking and if you are also using tobacco.
+Heavy drinkers can have as much as a 10-15 times higher risk of developing these cancers than those who do not drink.
+Risk begins to increase after just 1 drink a day for women or 2 for men.
 (A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.)
 Higher breast cancer risk has been associated with just a few drinks a week, so the risk is not limited to heavy drinking.